 Analysis of Poem "next to of course god america i" by E.E.Cummings

-E.E.Cummings and next to of course god america i
+Summary Analysis of E.E.Cummings poem next to of course god america i

 next to of course god america i is one of the strangest sonnets ever written.
 It is a poem that delights in its own satire, that whimsically dances with cliches and pays little heed to punctuation.